 “The most beautiful people we have known are those who have known defeat, known suffering, known struggle, known loss, and have found their way out of those depths.” – Elizabeth Kubler Ross

-In some cases, trauma, depression and anxiety can manifest in externalizing ways such as self-harming or self-destructive behaviors.
-I use a variety of other clinical interventions and evidence-based modalities, including Cognitive Behavioral Therapy, DBT, and Acceptance and Commitment Therapy to teach distress tolerance, emotional regulation, and relaxation.
-Often times, I will use a mix of these modalities to help a client form coping skills and tools to self-regulate in a healthy and productive way.
+In some cases, trauma, depression and anxiety can manifest in externalizing and destructive behaviors such as self-harm and disordered eating/eating disorders.
+I use a variety of clinical interventions and evidence-based modalities, including Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, and Acceptance and Commitment Therapy to teach distress tolerance, emotional regulation, and relaxation.
+Often, I use a mix of these modalities to help a client form coping skills and tools to self-regulate in a healthy and productive way.

 My personal and clinical passions stem from a trauma-informed and social justice lens, and therefore I am thrilled to work with BIPOC and LGBTQA+ individuals to help explore issues around gender and racial identity.
 I love to build a fun, approachable, and personalized rapport with everyone I see – no two clients are ever the same.
 Your diagnosis is a word, but you are you, and we build our individualized therapeutic relationship and treatment plan based off of that.

 Collaborative Problem Solving Level I Clinical Training

 Trauma-Focused Cognitive Behavioral Therapy Level I Clinical Training